-The Lean-Agile Mindset is the combination of beliefs, assumptions, and actions of SAFe leaders and practitioners who embrace the concepts of the Agile Manifesto and Lean thinking.
+The Lean-Agile Mindset is the combination of beliefs, assumptions, attitudes, and actions of SAFe leaders and practitioners who embrace the concepts of the Agile Manifesto and Lean thinking.
 It’s the personal, intellectual, and leadership foundation for adopting and applying SAFe principles and practices.

-The SAFe House of Lean
+Thinking Lean with the SAFe House of Lean

 The Goal – Value

-The goal of Lean is to deliver the maximum customer value in the shortest sustainable lead time, while providing the highest possible quality to Customers and society as a whole.
+The goal of Lean is to deliver the maximum customer value in the shortest sustainable lead-time while providing the highest possible quality to customers and society as a whole.
 High morale, safety, and customer delight are additional goals and benefits.

 Pillar 1 – Respect for People and Culture